Second Sino-Japanese War: Battle of Shanghai

 The skies of China had become a testing zone for advanced biplane and new-generation monoplane combat-aircraft designs.
 The introduction of the advanced A5M "Claude" fighters into the Shanghai-Nanjing theater of operations, beginning on 18 September 1937, helped the Japanese achieve a certain level of air superiority.
 However the few experienced Chinese veteran pilots, as well as several Chinese-American volunteer fighter pilots, including Maj.
 Art Chin, Maj.
 John Wong Pan-yang, and Capt.
 Chan Kee-Wong, even in their older and slower biplanes, proved more than able to hold their own against the sleek A5Ms in dogfights, and it also proved to be a battle of attrition against the Chinese Air Force.

 At the start of the battle, the local strength of the NRA was around five divisions, or about 70,000 troops, while local Japanese forces comprised about 6,300 marines.
 On 23 August, the Chinese Air Force attacked Japanese troop landings at Wusongkou in northern Shanghai with Hawk III fighter-attack planes and P-26/281 fighter escorts, and the Japanese intercepted most of the attack with A2N and A4N fighters from the aircraft carriers Hosho and Ryujo, shooting down several of the Chinese planes while losing a single A4N in the dogfight with Lt.
 Huang Xinrui in his P-26/281; the Japanese Army reinforcements succeeded in landing in northern Shanghai.
-The Imperial Japanese Army (IJA) ultimately committed over 200,000 troops, along with numerous naval vessels and aircraft, to capture the city.
+The Imperial Japanese Army (IJA) ultimately committed over 300,000 troops, along with numerous naval vessels and aircraft, to capture the city.
 After more than three months of intense fighting, their casualties far exceeded initial expectations.
-On 26 October, the IJA captured Dachang, an key strong-point within Shanghai, and on 5 November, additional reinforcements from Japan landed in Hangzhou Bay.
+On 26 October, the IJA captured Dachang, a key strong-point within Shanghai, and on 5 November, additional reinforcements from Japan landed in Hangzhou Bay.
 Finally, on 9 November, the NRA began a general retreat.

+Japan did not immediately occupy the Shanghai International Settlement or the Shanghai French Concession, areas which were outside of China's control due to the treaty port system.
+Japan moved into these areas after its 1941 declaration of war against the United States and the United Kingdom.